jordan-public/dual-rollup-zk-opt/README.md

 > $p = P_{T}(I_{public}, I_{private})$
 >
-> in which the Prover $P$ using the publicly known information (inputs) $I_{public}$ and private inputs $I_{private}$ generates a proof $p$ of a specific $knowledge$, so that there is a Verifier for that $knowledge$ which can be undeniably convinced (true or false) in the truth of the knowledge:
+> in which the Prover $P$ using the publicly known information (inputs) $I_{public}$ and private inputs $I_{private}$ generates a proof $p$ of a specific $T$, so that there is a Verifier for that $T$ which can be undeniably convinced (true or false) in the truth of the knowledge:
 >
 > ${convinced} = V_{T}(I_{public})$